RichardFoo/Trinket-USB-Keyboard/README.md

   the device when you need to use the physical keyboard; this terminates the button-down event.

-- When in use, it'd be handy if the CIRCUITPY disk didn't auto-mount (because Windows 10 auto-opens a File Explorer window).
+- When in use, it'd be handy if the CIRCUITPY USB drive didn't auto-mount (because Windows 10 auto-opens a File Explorer window).
 I suspect there's a way to control this via the bootloader's boot.py file, but I don't find any documentation on it in CircuitPython.
-  [This](https://github.com/adafruit/circuitpython/issues/1015) makes me believe the feature doesn't exist, but the [pyb.usb_mode](http://docs.micropython.org/en/latest/library/pyb.html?highlight=bootloader#pyb.usb_mode) docs at MicroPython suggest it might, depending on when CircuitPython was forked.
+  [This](https://github.com/adafruit/circuitpython/issues/1015) makes me believe the feature doesn't exist in CircuitPython yet, but the [pyb.usb_mode](http://docs.micropython.org/en/latest/library/pyb.html?highlight=bootloader#pyb.usb_mode) docs at MicroPython look like it might do the job - depending on when CircuitPython was forked.
 I didn't investigate further.

 ## References